ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ## Results after you placed an order
 {: #vpc-vcf-ordering-procedure-result}

-1. After you place the order, the web page will be redirected to the VMware Cloud Foundation page on the VMware Solutions console.
-The status of the newly created instance is **Creating**.
+1. After you place the order, you are redirected to the VMware Cloud Foundation page and the status of the newly created instance is **Creating**.
 2. After {{site.data.keyword.vpc_short}} resources and required cloud services are deployed, the VMware Cloud Foundation instance will be installed.
 When deployment is successful, the instance status is **Available**.
 3. The deployment result is sent to the current user by email.